wykswr/breathXplorer/README.md

 ## Introduction

-BreathXplorer is a swiss army knife for breath analysis.
-It provides a set of tools for breath analysis, including feature extraction, feature alignment, and breath recognition.
+BreathXplorer is a bioinformatic solution to processing breath data generated from HRMS analysis.
+It contains a suite of functions, including feature extraction, feature alignment, and breath recognition.

 ## Quick start